apache/www-site/docs/branches.md

 ## [Merging preview/feature back to main](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request#creating-the-pull-request)

 Once your feature is complete you submit a PR from `preview/feature` to `main`.
-Make sure that you exclude `.asf.yaml`.
-(What's the best way?)
+Once the PR is merged the site is updated to include the updated features.

 ## Example